d3b-center/hope-cohort-analysis/analyses/alt-analysis/README.md

 ***

-`01-correlation_alt_vs_vars.R`: This scripts computes the correlation between ALT-status vs various clinical variables and T/N telomere content vs various clinical variables like Age (two and three groups), Gender, Protein clusters, % Microsatellite instability and TMB.
+`01-correlation_alt_vs_vars.R`: This scripts computes the correlation between ALT-status vs various clinical variables and T/N telomere content vs various clinical variables like Age (two and three groups), Gender, Protein clusters, and TMB.

 This script can be run using the following R script: